Although beautiful, working with stained glass is a challenge for almost any artist or craftsman.

 If you smooth every piece by hand, you might end up with some sore arms the next day.

-How To Use A Grinder For Stained Glass
+How To Use A Glass Grinder?

 If you want to see how a Glastar grinder works in action, you can check out the video below.